Short Camino Stories From Dario’s Camino Trips

 Casa de Iglexia, Arzúa, 06.25.2015 – French Way

 3. The Enemies

-But precisely in this junction is one of the keystone of the Camino.
-In front of the tomb of Saint James I asked myself if I have enemies to pray for.
+But precisely in this junction is one of the keystones of the Camino.
+In front of the tomb of Saint James, I asked myself if I have enemies to pray for.
 I do not think I have any, but I have prayed the same for them and for all the enemies of the world.
 I think they need it anyway.